 The Revahs spent years making apparel that would then get another company’s name slapped on it.
 They were successful, but eventually, the brothers wanted something they could call their own.
 For inspiration, Milo turned to the Latino community of East Los Angeles, a vibrant culture he had long admired.
 There he found young men who favored a specific style of jeans that were wider around the ankle and hung low on their waists.
 In an era of Levi’s, which took a straightforward approach to jeans, Milo believed that a mass-marketed design along these lines could appeal to a subset of teens who wanted an alternative to the Classic 501s.

 Revatex had a style, but they needed a marketing hook.
-To capture the urban feel of the jeans, they enlisted Los Angeles graffiti artist Joseph Montalvo, who went by the name Nuke, to design a logo they could slap on the jeans.
+To capture the urban feel of the jeans, they enlisted Los Angeles graffiti artist Joseph Montalvo, who went by the nickname Nuke, to design a logo they could slap on the jeans.
 They settled on the name JNCO, though it was never made explicitly clear what the letters stood for.
 Some say it was an acronym for Judge None, Choose One, while others said it meant Journey of the Chosen Ones.
 It also might have meant Jeans Company.
 The Revahs never addressed it because they hardly ever gave interviews, preferring to let the commercial side of the business take a backseat to what they hoped would become a hot new trend.
 It did, but not in the way anyone expected.

 Losing their major retailing partner turned out to have a silver lining for Revatex.
 All of those JNCOs being sold at a discount were snatched up by boutiques, who resold them at regular price and introduced the jeans to a whole new market.

 At the same time, the Revahs decided to recruit a marketing guru named Steven Sternberg, who had successfully made B.U.M.
-Equipment a big name in jeans.
+Equipment a big name in clothing.
 Sternberg was blunt in his assessment of JNCOs.
 He explained that the Revahs needed to pay much more attention to the suburban market in order to grow the brand.
 To test this theory, he turned to the standard-bearers of suburban counter-culture: surfers and skateboarders.
-If they thought JNCOs were cool, well, so would teenagers.
+If they thought JNCOs were cool, well, so would the majority of other teenagers.
 To prove his point, Sternberg went to a surf trade show in Orlando and set up a JNCO booth at a hotel across the street from the convention.
 He took orders for $120,000 worth of merchandise from skate and surf shops.
 JNCO jeans were about to see the inside of fitting rooms all over the country.

 Off the Cuff